 Once you gain that security, you will easily amplify the ball and choose the one you want to be the final one.
-Since this is one of the seven best tips to improve table tennis fast, I will show you how to do it in training.
+Since this is one of the seven tips to improve table tennis fast, I will show you how to do these table tennis drills in training.

 Exercises for transferring as many balls on the table as possible

 When warming up the forehand and backhand sides, do not immediately increase the shots, but switch as much as you can.
 If your partner or opponent does the same, still look at yourself and do what is best for you.
 Also, it can be pimping all over the table with movement as an exercise.
 You ask the opponent to do such an exercise without anyone entering with a topspin.
 This way, you will get the safety of pimping.

 Secondly, the first exercise after warming up must be dedicated to safety in training.
 This means that the goal will be to do as many rounds of the same thing as possible.
 For example, if you do two times forehand plus one backhand, practice it as often as possible without stopping.

-Thirdly, give yourself a goal to return the service first, the second ball to enter the topspin (rotated), and only at the third ball to finish the point.
+Thirdly, aim to return the service first, the second ball to enter the topspin (rotated), and only at the third ball to finish the point.
 This way, you will gain a game plan from the third ball and know that the first two will be for the start of the points.

 Moreover, you will see progress quickly if you pay attention to these things in the next month.
 You won’t be surprised at your opponent’s serves, pimps, and topspins.
 On the contrary, you will have the answer and always one ball more on the table than them.

 5. Determine the concept of the game